 Note

 CakePHP is licensed under the MIT license.
 This means that you are free to modify, distribute and republish the source code on the condition that the copyright notices are left intact.
-You are also free to incorporate CakePHP into any Commercial or closed source application.
+You are also free to incorporate CakePHP into any commercial or closed source application.

-All current releases of CakePHP are hosted on Github.
-Github houses both CakePHP itself as well as many other plugins for CakePHP.
-The CakePHP releases are available at Github tags.
+All current releases of CakePHP are hosted on GitHub.
+GitHub houses both CakePHP itself as well as many other plugins for CakePHP.
+The CakePHP releases are available at GitHub tags.

 Alternatively you can get fresh off the press code, with all the bug-fixes and up to the minute enhancements.
-These can be accessed from github by cloning the Github repository:
+These can be accessed from GitHub by cloning the GitHub repository:

-git clone git://github.com/cakephp/cakephp.git
+git clone -b 2.x git://github.com/cakephp/cakephp.git

 Setting up CakePHP can be as simple as slapping it in your web server’s document root, or as complex and flexible as you wish.
 This section will cover the three main installation types for CakePHP: development, production, and advanced.

-A development installation is the fastest method to setup Cake.
+A development installation is the fastest method to setup CakePHP.
 This example will help you install a CakePHP application and make it available at http://www.example.com/cake_2_0/.
 We assume for the purposes of this example that your document root is set to /var/www/html.

-Unpack the contents of the Cake archive into /var/www/html.
+Unpack the contents of the CakePHP archive into /var/www/html.
 You now have a folder in your document root named after the release you’ve downloaded (e.g. cake_2.0.0).
 Rename this folder to cake_2_0.
 Your development setup will look like this on the file system:

 /var/www/html/